 - Please note that there is an unprecedented number of building permits being submitted in 2022 and the permit approval process will now take 4-6 weeks.
 Please make your plans accordingly,

 At the May 16th, 2022 Regular Meeting of Council, the Town of Princeton Development Cost Charges Bylaw No. 1015, 2022 was adopted.

 Development Cost Charges Bylaw

 Development Cost Charges Information Sheet

 Fees & Charges Bylaw 998, 2021 - Schedule E - Building Permits

 Zoning, Official Community Plan, legal descriptions and other land use planning information, is provided to the public through our Geographic Information System ("GIS") mapping service.
 You can search properties by address or legal description to obtain additional information on a property within the Town of Princeton or Regional District Okanagan-Similkameen.

-Building Inspection services are available Monday to Friday from 8:30 a.m. to 4:30 p.m.
+Building Inspection services are available Monday to Thursday from 8:30 a.m. to 4:30 p.m.